Scenarios

 application: 'broker-node'

-broker-node-exporter is the tag configured for the basic metrics of the node of the scraped broker, and scrape_interval is the frequency of scraping metric data.
+broker-node-exporter is the label for the configuration to scrape basic metrics of the node where the broker resides. scrape_interval is the frequency for scraping metric data.

 4. Start Prometheus.